BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/11-Mount-Mmojo-Share.md

 ## 11. Mount Mmojo Share
 ### About this Step
 In this step, you will mount your Mmojo Share, if you have one.
+Your Mmojo Share can be any SMB file share on your computer or your network.
+You will need it's host address, share name, username, and password.

+Your Mmojo Share will be used to automatcally store models that you download from Hugging Face so that you only have to download them once.
+That will save you a lot of time.

+If you don't have an SMB file share available to use on your computer or network, you can skip this step.

 ---
 ### Create Mmojo Share Mount Point and Mount Script